EmilioH97/CS-255_Journal/README.md

 # CS-255_Journal
 Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?
-For this project the client was DriverPass and they wanted to create a system that allows customers to create accounts that will give them access to driving educationa and practice tests.
-It will also allow them to schedule appointments for drive time and alos allow a secritary to schedule these appointments for the customers.
+For this project the client was DriverPass and they wanted to create a system that allows customers to create accounts that will give them access to driving education and practice tests.
+It will also allow them to schedule appointments for drive time and also allow a secritary to schedule these appointments for the customers.

 What did you do particularly well?